Chemistry and Biochemistry

 - Research opportunities are available in biochemistry, organic chemistry, synthetic chemistry and analytical chemistry.
 All students will work on original group research projects during organic chemistry, introducing them to their skills and methods of research.

 - A summer research program is available for selected students to work one-on-one with professors in advanced chemical fields.
 If selected, you’ll receive a stipend and present papers at professional meetings.

 - Students have the opportunity to gain valuable experience serving as a teaching assistant or research assistant.

-Q: Are there opportunities to study abroad if I’m a chemistry or biochemistry student?
+Are there opportunities to study abroad if I’m a chemistry or biochemistry student?

-Q: Why should I pick Chemistry as a pre-med major?
+Why should I choose Chemistry pre-med?

 Chemistry is known as a central science.
 Many students feel more prepared for medical school and perform better on their MCAT with a chemistry pre-med major.
 Many students who have more of an analytical mind also will find that chemistry better aligns with their passion and skills.